 4. Do foreign MLM companies need special licenses to operate in Singapore?

 Yes, foreign MLM companies must comply with Singapore’s regulations before starting operations.
-This may include registering with relevant authorities or obtaining exemptions to ensure they meet local legal and consumer protection standards.
+This may include registering with relevant authorities or obtaining licenses to ensure they meet local legal and consumer protection standards.

 References